January 21, 2022

 Employment status and recordkeeping requirements

-Various laws require employers to keep a record of each employee.
 Before a new employee can be added to the payroll, employers have to gather, organize, and store quite a bit of specific information.
 Employers must maintain certain employee records for active and terminated employees, as well as meet other key administrative requirements.

 • Form I-9 - U.S. employers must verify each new employee’s identity and right to work in the country via Form I-9.
 Failure to properly complete and store these forms can result in fines and penalties.

 • E-verify - Many employers are also required to use the federal government’s E-verify system in addition to Form I-9.
-Even for those who do not have to do so, using E-verify is considered to be a best practice.
+Even for those who do not have to do so, using E-verify is considered a best practice.

 • Unemployment Compensation (UC) responses - After an employee leaves a company, the individual may file a UC claim in their state.
 If a claim is filed, the employer may have to respond or participate in a hearing.